All organizations can suffer from strategy nausea. The cure is not less strategy - but better strategy.

 Read also: Leaders who don't understand strategy are taboo

-Ironically, it's often because the board or executive management needs to demonstrate "drive".
+Ironically, it's often because the board or management needs to demonstrate "drive".
 Or even more banal: Because the old strategy period has expired.
-And you need a strategy, right?!
+And you have to have a strategy, right?

-Such "random" causes can quickly lead strategy work, action planning and execution astray - and cause chronic strategy nausea throughout the organization.
+Such "random" causes can quickly lead strategy, action planning and execution astray - and cause chronic strategy nausea throughout the organization.

-So it's only fair to ask: Couldn't we just not do it?
+So it's only right to ask: Couldn't we just not do it?
 What would happen if we just did our work instead of messing around with templates, plans and follow-up meetings?

-If it's not the strategy that sets the direction, it might instead be the CEO's gut feeling, the middle manager's mood swings, the scheming colleague, the engineer's favorite project, the lawyer's capricious paragraphing or management's self-imposed bonus targets.
-It rarely results in more meaning, productivity or motivation in the long run.
+If it's not the strategy that sets the direction, it might instead be the CEO's gut feeling, the middle manager's mood swings, the scheming colleague, the engineer's pet project, the lawyer's whimsical paragraph wrangling or management's self-set bonus targets.
+It rarely makes more sense, productivity or motivation in the long run.

-The problem with strategy nausea or fatigue is not the strategy itself, but that many strategies are simply too poor.
+The problem with strategy nausea is not the strategy itself, but that many strategies are simply too poor.

-A good strategy doesn't have to be overwhelming, but it provides a clear direction that everyone in the organization can understand and follow.
+A good strategy doesn't have to take up a lot of space, but it provides a clear direction that everyone in the organization can understand and follow.

-It weeds out the useless projects with real strategic opt-outs.
+It weeds out the useless projects with real strategic choices.

 It opens the door to the outside world and our own inner "engine room", removing the blinders and creating the basis for real change.